 Now that I am officially retired, I have the time to advocate for moms and to continue to teach true evidence-based childbirth education.
 I have been a strong believer of true informed consent for medical procedures throughout my career as a registered nurse and educator.
 These are such important decisions you are making for your self and your baby that will impact many things including your self esteem and confidence, your relationship with your baby and partner, your breastfeeding experience, and possibly even your health and your life.
 It is important that you know both the pros and the cons of each decision you make about medical interventions.
 Know the risks as well as the benefits and make an educated decision that is right for you.
 I am not saying that non-medicated birth is right for every woman.
 I am saying that every woman must make the decisions knowing what she is dealing with and how to adjust and minimize any risks if you choose to have the intervention.
 Labor and birth often bring surprises, so it is important to be prepared for all of the possibilities and have a "plan B".

 The classes, consultations, and concierge services that I offer are designed to help you get the information you need to make educated decisions and prepare for birth your way in any birth setting you choose.
 The blog is provided to allow you to share ideas, ask questions and for me to provide evidence based information that may help you in making these decisions.
 I may even invite guest bloggers to discuss topics of interest.
-The store will offer a convenient way to register and pay for your chosen classes, as well as pregnancy and baby related items.
+The store will offer a convenient way to register and pay for your chosen classes, as well as some pregnancy and baby related items.